Gadolinium & other toxins damage your mitochondria and metabolism

 Secret #1.
 Mitochondrial damage is at the heart of every major modern chronic disease, as well as the ageing process.

 Secret #2.
-Our world is full of dangerous toxins and other things that can damage your mitochondria and steal your health
+Our world is full of dangerous toxins and other things that can cause a broken metabolism, damage your mitochondria and steal your health

 What’s concerning, and something that a lot of people aren’t aware of, is that every single day we’re exposed to things that are toxic to our mitochondria and cause them damage.
 Some of that damage might be reversible when you remove the toxin.
 But some of it isn’t.
 And some toxins are a lot harder to get rid of than others.